ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 - **Blockchain Handlers** - Referred to as handlers, these expose APIs to interact with a blockchain instantiated by a VM.
 The API's endpoint will be different for each chain.
 The endpoint for a handler is `/ext/bc/[chainID]`.
 - **VM Handlers** - Referred to as static handlers, these expose APIs to interact with the VM directly.
 One example API would be to parse genesis data to instantiate a new blockchain.
 The endpoint for a static handler is `/ext/vm/[vmID]`.

-For any readers familiar with object-oriented programming, this is very similar to static and non-static methods on a class.
-Blockchain handlers are the methods on the object, blockchain in this case, while VM handlers are the methods on the class, VM.
+For any readers familiar with object-oriented programming, static and non-static handlers on a VM are analogous to static and non-static methods on a class.
+Blockchain handlers can be thought of as methods on an object, whereas VM handlers can be thought of as static methods on a class.

 ### Instantiate a VM